 open/close all folders

-- "John Clarke and Bryan Dawe" are an Australian comedy duo that satirize politicians and other public figures.
-A quick glance at the comments on the YouTube page shows how many people think they're for real.
-Given that each of those sketches involve John Clarke playing all of the political figures without any change in voice, costume, or makeup, anyone who watches more than one should very quickly realize that he is not both Prime Minister Rudd and Senator Stephen Conroy, but is in fact a sketch comedian.
-Also, he is not Rudd's successor, Julia Gillard.
+- "John Clarke and Bryan Dawe" were a New Zealand/Australian comedy duo that satirized politicians and other public figures.
+A quick glance at the comments on the YouTube page shows how many people thought they were for real.
+Given that each of those sketches involved John Clarke playing all of the political figures without any change in voice, costume, or makeup, anyone who watched more than one should have very quickly realized that he was not both Prime Minister Rudd and Senator Stephen Conroy, but was in fact a sketch comedian.
+Also, he was not Rudd's successor, Julia Gillard.

 - Swedish humor show Grotesco featured a song called Det är bögarnas fel ("It's the gay men's fault") which became a hit and can be watched here.
 It's a textbook example of this trope.
 The song is sung by a reverend who claims that gay men are to blame for every single bad thing in the world and sings that "I don't know the line and verse, chapter or part, but somewhere in [the Bible] it says that it's the gay men's fault."
 He and lots of other singers then go on to give gay men the blame for things that clearly aren't gay men's fault.
 One woman sings that "My son shot four people to death with the hunting-rifle.
 Somehow, I feel that it's the gay men's fault."
 A man sings that "I once ate porridge and confused curry for cinnamon, and that wasn't carelessness, no, it was the gay men's fault."
 It's almost impossible to imagine how it could be more obviously satiric, and still, when it was performed live on the family show Allsång på Skansen, somebody reported the show to the police for being upsetting to homosexuals.